How Much Energy Does Your PC Use? (And 8 Ways to Cut It Down)

 - Upgrade older mechanical hard drives to solid state drives.
 They are both faster and more efficient with power consumption.

 - Replace your hardware, period.
-Older processors, hard drives, RAM, video cards, and other computer components are less efficient.
 If you have the opportunity, upgrade to newer components to boost performance and efficiency.

-- In the BIOS, check the “ACPI Suspend Type” option and make sure it’s set to S3 as opposed to S1 or S2.
+- If you have an older machine, in the BIOS check the “ACPI Suspend Type” option and make sure it’s set to S3 as opposed to S1 or S2.
 This will prevent the computer from powering the CPU, RAM, and several other components when it’s in sleep mode.

-- In Windows, under System > Control Panel > Power Options, you can change several power saving settings including how and when your computer sleeps.
+- In Windows 10, under System > Power & sleep , you can change several power saving settings including how and when your computer sleeps.
 This will allow you to automate the low power modes.